Robust inference using density-powered Stein operators: Introduction

-The paper is organized as follows: Section 2 introduces the theoretical foundation of our method, deriving the $\gamma$-Stein operator.
-Section 3 presents the resulting $\gamma$-score matching estimator, discusses statistical properties, and presents illustrative examples.
-In Section 4 we extend this to construct our robust goodness-of-fit test and variational inference algorithm.
+The paper is organized as follows: Section 2 introduces the theoretical foundation of our method, deriving the $\gamma$-Stein operator. {Section 2 also separates two related but different facts: the weighted Stein identity used for estimation and the escort-transport variation identity for the $\gamma$-divergence.} Section 3 presents the resulting $\gamma$-score matching estimator, discusses statistical properties, and presents illustrative examples.
+In Section 4 we extend this to construct our robust goodness-of-fit diagnostic and variational inference algorithm.
 Finally, Section 5 discusses the implications of our findings and outlines future research directions.